PM Modi to lead unique Yoga session at UNHQ on Wednesday | Politics

 Prime Minister Narendra Modi will lead a unique yoga session on Wednesday in a historic celebration to commemorate the 9th International Day of Yoga at the UN Headquarters here that will see participation from top UN officials, envoys from across and the world and prominent individuals.

+''Landed in New York City.
+Looking forward to the programmes here including interaction with thought leaders and the Yoga Day programme tomorrow, 21st June,'' Prime Minister Modi tweeted.

-Modi will be in New York on the first leg of his US visit at the invitation of US President Joe Biden and First Lady Jill Biden.
+Modi is here on the first leg of his first state visit to the US at the invitation of President Joe Biden and First Lady Jill Biden.

 Nine years after Prime Minister Modi first proposed from the United Nations General Assembly podium to mark International Yoga Day as an annual commemoration, the Indian leader will for the first time be at the UN Headquarters to lead the yoga session in a historic commemoration of the day.